TransfusionMost hospital blood banks also perform testing to determine the

 "blood bank."
 Within a few years, hospital and community blood banks were

-established across the United States.
-Willem Johan Kolff organised the first blood
+Willem Johan Kolff organised the first

-in Europe (in 1940).
+bank in Europe (in 1940).

 An important breakthrough came in 1939-40 when